Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/DeveloperGuide/Parameters_Configuration_State_Secrets.md

 # The FERRIS Executor Helper

- The `ferris_ef` package can be used for fetching package's configuration, parameters, secrets and state through it's context.
+ The `ferris_ef` package can be used for fetching package's configuration, parameters, secrets and state through its context.

 ```python
 from ferris_ef import context